IBM/predict-insurance-charges-with-autoai/README.md

 which shows which stage of the experiment is running.
 This may be Hyper Parameter Optimization, feature engineering, or some other stage.

 * You have different pipelines that are created, and you see the rankings of each model.
 Each model is ranked based on the metric that you selected.
-In our case that is the RMSE(Root mean squared error).
-Given that we want that number to be as small as possible, you can see that in our experiment, the model with the smallest RMSE is at the top of our leaderboard.
+In the specific case that is the RMSE(Root mean squared error).
+Given that you want that number to be as small as possible, you can see that in the experiment, the model with the smallest RMSE is at the top of the leaderboard.

 * Once the experiment is done, you see `Experiment completed` under the Progress map on the right hand side of the screen.

 ![compl](https://media.github.ibm.com/user/79254/files/38963a00-8a44-11ea-9696-377f268b7af6)

-* Now that AutoAI has sucessfully generated eight different models, you can rank the models by different metrics, such as explained variance, root mean squared error, R-Squared, and mean absolute error.
-Each time you select a different metric, the models will be re-ranked by that metric.
+* Now that AutoAI has successfully generated eight different models, you can rank the models by different metrics, such as explained variance, root mean squared error, R-Squared, and mean absolute error.
+Each time you select a different metric, the models are re-ranked by that metric.

-* Let's pick RMSE as our metric.
-We see that the smallest RMSE value is 4514.389, from Pipeline 8.
+* Let's pick RMSE as the experiment's metric.
+You see the smallest RMSE value is 4514.389, from Pipeline 8.
 Click on `Pipeline 8`.

 * On the left-hand side, you can see different `Model Evaluation Measures`.
 For this particular model, you can view the metrics, such as explained variance, RMSE, and other metrics.

 * On the left-hand side, you can also see `Feature Transformations`, and `Feature Importance`.

 * On the left-hand side, click on `Feature Importance`.
-You can see here that the most important predictor of our insurance premium is whether you are a `smoker` or `not-smoker`.
+You can see here that the most important predictor of the insurance premium is whether you are a `smoker` or `not-smoker`.
 This is by far the most important feature, with `bmi` coming in as the second most important.
 This makes sense, given that many companies offer discounts for employees who do not smoke.

 ## Step 5.
 Create a deployment and test your model
 ![compl](https://media.github.ibm.com/user/79254/files/4ea8f800-8a4e-11ea-9da5-f87bff6f4fef)

 * Once you are ready to deploy one of the models, click on `Save As` at the top-right corner of the model you want to deploy.
 Save it as a `Model`.
-We show you how to save it as a notebook in step 6.
+You show you how to save it as a notebook in step 6.

 * Name your model as you want, I named mine `Insurance Premium Predictor - Pattern Demo`.

-* Once you have finished saving it as a deployment, you see a green notification at the top right of your screen saying that your model has been sucessfully saved.
+* Once you have finished saving it as a deployment, you see a green notification at the top right of your screen saying that your model has been successfully saved.
 Click on `View in Project` on that notification at the top-right corner of your screen.

 * Next, you are taken to a screen that has the name of the model you just saved.
 Click on `Deployments` from the Tab in the middle of the screen.